-THUMB directive instructs the assembler
+THUMB directive instructs the assembler to

 to interpret subsequent instructions as Thumb instructions, using

-using the pre-UAL assembly language syntax.
+the pre-UAL assembly language syntax.

 If necessary, these directives also insert up to three bytes of padding to align to the next word boundary for ARM, or up to one byte of padding to align to the next halfword boundary for Thumb or ThumbEE.